Introduction

 - Foods high in salt, such as prepared dishes

-- Processed foods and sweets
+- Processed products and sweets

-- Soft drinks and alcoholic beverages
+- Carbonated and alcoholic beverages

 Exercises and physical activities

-The practice of regular exercises can help improve circulation and reduce water retention in the knee.
+Regular exercise can help improve circulation and reduce water retention in the knee.
 Activities such as walking, cycling, and swimming are particularly beneficial.

-What exercises can help reduce excess water in the knee?
+Which exercises can help reduce excess water in the knee?

 Exercises targeting the knee and leg muscles, such as squats and stretches, can help reduce water retention.
-Additionally, activities like yoga and Pilates can improve flexibility and strengthen muscles.
+Additionally, activities like yoga and Pilates can improve flexibility and strengthen the muscles.

 Massage techniques

-Natural remedies and draining plants
+Natural remedies and diuretic plants

 V. The role of dietary supplements